- Written by Dr.Mehmet Demircioglu

 With oral minoxidil before or after hair transplant surgery, timing needs to stay readable.
 New tablets, new contraception, and surgery in the same short window make cause and effect harder to read.

-Track the birth control name, the change date, the shedding start date, the heaviest shedding period, the current trend, cycle changes, acne changes, pregnancy plans, and any other medicine or supplement changes.
+Track the birth control name, the change date, the shedding start date, the heaviest shedding period, the current trend, cycle changes, acne changes, missed periods or pregnancy test timing when relevant, pregnancy plans, and any other medicine or supplement changes.
 Use the same lighting for monthly photos.
-Include the part line, temples, frontal hairline, crown, and donor area.
+Include the part line, temples, frontal hairline, crown, donor area, and a note about whether the shed is improving, stable, or getting worse.

 Do not bring only one dramatic shower photo.
 A hair transplant consultation needs a pattern over time.
 The surgeon needs to know whether the donor area is stable, whether the thinning area is still changing, and whether the planned grafts would solve the right problem.

-A concise consultation file is more useful than a long anxious message.
+A concise timeline is more useful than a long message written in panic.
 It lets me separate stable female pattern loss from a recent shedding trigger and helps prevent unnecessary graft use.

 Planning FUE when birth control is part of the story

-This is a protective decision, not a delay for the sake of delay.
-A careful plan may prevent wasted donor grafts, unnatural density choices, and disappointment when native hair changes behind the transplant.
+This is not delay for the sake of delay.
+It is how I avoid using limited donor grafts on a target that may change before the result can even be judged.
+A careful plan may prevent wasted grafts, unnatural density choices, and disappointment when native hair changes behind the transplant.

 A stable hair loss story makes the FUE plan more reliable.
 Birth control does not need to be feared, hidden, or stopped without advice.
-It needs to be placed correctly inside the diagnosis before the donor area is used.
+It needs to be placed correctly inside the diagnosis so surgery answers the right problem, not the most frightening week of shedding.